top of page

 Hello, I am the face behind Fancy Frog pottery.

-In 2018, I set up Fancy Frog Pottery as a teaching studio from the beautiful old 1920's shop on the corner of Beechville Avenue and Dean Road.
-At this time, I taught various pottery classes from the shop space as well as making pots as a hobby from the basement studio.
-As time went on and more and more pots were made, I decided I wanted an outlet for my work.
-At this point the old shop was changed into a display area for my pottery and after extensive renovations and better storage solutions, the basement was made into a studio space that could be used as my main workshop but also accommodate students from time to time for occasional workshops and courses.
+In 2018, I set up Fancy Frog Pottery as a teaching studio from the beautiful 1920's shop on the corner of Beechville Avenue and Dean Road.
+At this time, I taught various pottery classes from the corner shop space as well as making pots as a hobby from the basement studio.
+As time went on and more and more pots were made, I decided it was time to help some pots find new homes and I had my first proper selling event at Staithes Art Fayre in 2023.
+After the success of this event, I changed the corner shop from a studio space into a permanent display area for my work.
+The basement was then made into a studio space that doubles up to be used as my main workshop but can also accommodate students for occasional workshops and courses.

 I consider my pottery making to be a form of play and it is vital for me that it continues to feel like that.
 I think everyone can benefit from taking the time to play and get back to the simple things in life and you can't get much more simple than a lump of clay.